enginecommerce/engine-flight-manual/products/add.md

 ---
-layout: default
+layout: steps
-title: Adding New Products
+title: Adding a New Product
 parent: Products
 has_children: false
+overview_permalink: 'content/products/add/overview/add_products.html'
 permalink: products/add/
+image: false
+context:
+  - title: Adding products
+    permalink: products/add
+    description: Creating new products on your site
+    steps:

+    - instruction: In the Product Homepage, follow the New Product Link in the Navigation Bar at the top
+      image: '/assets/images/mockdown/draft2/products_home_mockdown_with_new_product_button.jpg'

+    - instruction: Fill in the basic information for the new product you want to create
+      image: '/assets/images/mockdown/draft2/new_product_mockdown_with_screenshot_dark.jpg'

+    - instruction: Select the Create button located at the botton of the page
+      image: /assets/images/mockdown/draft2/new_product_mockdown_with_screenshot_dark_with_create_button.jpg

+    - instruction: The next page will show a Success banner at the bottom of the page verifying that you have successfully created a new product
+      image: '/assets/images/mockdown/draft2/new_product_successful_mockdown_with_message_screenshot_dark.jpg'

+    - instruction: This banner is reflected in the Product's Edit Page for you to add any images, create variants, attach option types and property types, and view stock information
+      notes:
+      - header: Here is a list of all the tabs in the Product Details page
+        permalink: 'content/products/notes/product_edit.html'
+      permalink: /products/edit/
+      permalink_name: Editing a product
+      image: '/assets/images/mockdown/draft2/new_product_successful_mockdown_with_product_details_screenshot_dark.jpg'
 ---

-# Adding New Products

-## Overview
-To add a New Product, click the <code>+ New Product link</code> at the top in the navigation bar.

-This will take you to a general tab for entering and saving the minimum information needed to add a new product.

-Once you’ve entered the Name, Description, Price, and selected a Shipping Category and Tax Category, you may click the Create button located at the bottom of the page.
-This will automatically create the product to your list of products and an Edit tab will open up allowing you to continue editing the product.

-For further reference on Name, Description, Price, Shipping Category and Tax Category, see the definitions in the General tab below under Product Creations - terms and definitions.

-At any time in the Edit page, you may click Products located to the left of the page to return to the Products page.
-Once you’ve edited information in the selected tab, the information won’t be saved until you select update located at the bottom of each tab.